Book 4 The Lone Star Sisters Series

 Lexi turned back to Izzy.
 “What’s your point?”

 Izzy smiled.
 “We’ve been trying to defeat him for months and it hasn’t worked.
 The strategy is totally flawed.
 We shouldn’t be fighting him.
 We should be protecting him from himself.
 That’s what I wanted to tell you both.
 Garth is our brother and it’s our job to bring him into the family.
 We’re going to save him.”

 Skye and Lexi stared at their sister.
 They were both wide-eyed with shock.
 Their mouths fell open.

 Dana folded her arms across her chest and shook her head.
 “Welcome to the show.”

-The Lone Star Sisters - Book 4
+The Lone Star Sisters, Book No. 4

 Dana Birch vowed never to put herself at the mercy of a powerful man.
 She became a deputy so that she could take care of herself, and protect those she loved.
 Especially her best friends, the Titan sisters.

 Twenty years ago, Garth Duncan swore revenge on Jed Titan for abandoning Garth and his mother.
 Now he's back to fulfill that promise, even if Jed s daughters get caught in the crosshairs.
 All that stands between him and his goal is Dana, her gun, and a growing passion that can t be denied...

 COPYRIGHT © 2018 BY SUSAN MALLERY.
 ALL RIGHTS RESERVED.
 WEBSITE DESIGN & MAINTENANCE BY WEB CRAFTERS.

 SUSAN MALLERY IS A NEW YORK TIMES BESTSELLING AUTHOR OF CONTEMPORARY WOMEN'S FICTION AND ROMANCE NOVELS.